-Welcome, our site is dedicated to the Dodge Coronet R/T owners and enthusiasts.
-Site features Information, Links, Pictures, Screensavers, Desktop Wallpaper and more.
+Welcome, our site is dedicated to Dodge Coronet R/T owners and enthusiasts.
+Site features Information, Links, Photos, Screensavers, Desktop Wallpaper and more.

 Dodge’s R/T performance history dates back to the late 1960s.
 Over the year’s many different Dodge models offered an R/T edition including, Aspen R/T, Charger R/T, Challenger R/T, Dakota R/T, Durango R/T, Neon R/T, Viper R/T and more.
 The first R/T which stands for “Road and Track” was a Hi-performance version of the 1967 Dodge Coronet.